pphilippos/juniper/README.md

 ## Citing

-For the moment, you can cite the [Arxiv pre-print](https://arxiv.org/abs/2406.06146) from Trinity College Dublin, and/or this repository directly.
-Note that the plan is to split this into two separate papers, one for this framework, and another one for the empirical study.
+For the moment, you can cite this repository directly or an [Arxiv pre-print](https://arxiv.org/abs/2406.06146v2).
+Note that the plan is to split the latter into two separate papers, one for this framework, and another one for the empirical study from Trinity College Dublin.

 ## License